Why Visier

 5. Continuously monitor to plan proactively

 There are HR teams that conduct their strategic workforce planning one time each year–it’s often a dreaded calendar date, due to how stressful the traditional process can be.
-But the key to success lies in your ability to plan several steps ahead of where your organization is currently.
-This means workforce planning can’t just be a once a year exercise.
+However, the key to success lies in your ability to plan several steps ahead of where your organization is currently.
+This means workforce planning can’t just be a once-a-year exercise.

 Fortunately, agile workforce planning methods enable you to continually regulate the health of your company’s talent pool, so you can stay on top of any changes before they happen.